-Cantor Jamie Gloth oversees the Bar/Bat Mitzvah program, including the training of our candidates, which includes individual Bar/Bat Mitzvah instruction over a period of approximately 12 months.
-You will be contacted by Linda Rosenburg, Event Coordinator, when it is time to begin these studies.
+The Cantor oversees the Bar/Bat Mitzvah program, including the training of our candidates, which includes individual Bar/Bat Mitzvah instruction over a period of approximately 12 months.
+You will be contacted, when it is time to begin these studies.

-Students and their parents meet first with Cantor Gloth for an initial orientation.
-Then, for the first several months, students will work one-on-one with Cantor Linda Sue Sohn, our exceptional Bar/Bat Mitzvah tutor.
-Weekly lessons, typically half an hour, will be scheduled by Linda Rosenburg, Event Coordinator, taking into account your schedule and Cantor Sohn's.
+Students and their parents meet first with the Cantor for an initial orientation.
+Then for the first several months students will work one-on-one with our Bar/Bat Mitzvah Tutor.
+Half-hour weekly lessons will be scheduled at a mutually convenient time taking into account your schedule and the Tutor's.
 Lessons will not conflict with the regular sessions of Mercaz Aliyah (if your child is enrolled).
-For the final few months of the student's preparations, he/she will work directly with Cantor Gloth to complete the training.
-Cantor Gloth coordinates with Cantor Sohn, continuing to teach where the student left off.
+For the final few months of the student's preparations, they will work directly with the Cantor to complete the training.
+The Cantor coordinates with the Tutor continuing to teach where the student left off.

-Please note that for any lesson scheduled at 5:00 PM or later, an adult must remain in the building during the lesson.
+Please note that for any lesson scheduled at 5:00 PM or later, an adult must remain in the building during the entire lesson.

-This instruction typically includes learning the Haftarah specific to the Bar/Bat Mitzvah date, the Maftir portion from the Torah, and additional parts of the service, including possible additional Torah readings, as determined by the student and Cantor Gloth.
+This instruction typically includes learning the haftarah specific to the Bar/Bat Mitzvah date, the Maftir portion from the Torah, and additional parts of the service, including possible additional Torah readings, as determined by the student and the Cantor.
 Each student is expected to practice regularly and diligently.
 Please be on time for appointments.

 We realize that there are many different learning styles and that each student is unique.

-If your student has specific learning needs that may impact their Bar/Bat Mitzvah studies, please alert Cantor Gloth so that we can make sure their needs are met as best as possible.
+If your student has specific learning needs that may impact their Bar/Bat Mitzvah studies, please alert the Cantor so that we can make sure their needs are met as best as possible.

-Students will prepare a D'var Torah, a brief speech about the Torah portion or haftarah, during their sessions with Cantor Gloth.
-The Cantor will guide each student as they develop their own interpretations of the material, culminating in a D'var Torah to be delivered by the student to the congregation at the Bar/Bat Mitzvah celebration.
+Students will prepare a D'var Torah, a brief speech about the Torah portion or haftarah, during their sessions with the Rabbi, who will guide each student as they develop their own interpretations of the material.
+The D'var Torah will be delivered by the student to the congregation at the Bar/Bat Mitzvah celebration.